nabil828/comp4537-f22/Assignments/A1/readme.md

 ```
 <Your heroku domain name>/api/doc
 ```
-Aee your server routes, schema rules, responses, and any other specs for the users to follow.
+Document your server routes, schema rules, responses, and any other specs for the users to follow.

 ## Responses
 - You should always respond in JSON